-Employees who have symptoms associated with COVID-19 (i.e., fever, cough or shortness of breath) should notify their supervisor, contact their healthcare provider and utilize sick leave to stay home.
+Employees who have symptoms associated with COVID-19 or any sign of illness should notify their supervisor, contact their healthcare provider and utilize sick leave to stay home.

 Employees with confirmed cases of COVID-19 should follow CDC-recommended steps, should use pandemic leave (and sick leave after pandemic leave ends) and should not return to work until the criteria to discontinue home isolation are met, in consultation with healthcare providers and state and local health departments.